 1. How does a portable planetarium work?
 Our portable planetarium consists of a tent-like dome structure that is connected to a fan and inflated like a bouncy castle.
 A projector and fish-eye lens is placed at the center of the dome to project images onto the inside surface.
 The dome is floorless, resting on the building floor and therefore can easily be lifted for quick exits.
 There is a zipper door on the wall of the dome to enter and exit the planetarium while inflated.

-6. How many people can fit in the dome?
-For our planetarium shows we allow a maximum of 30 adults or 45 children inside the dome at a time.
+7. How many people can fit in the dome?
+For our planetarium shows we allow a maximum of ~35 people inside the dome at a time.

-7. Can the portable planetarium accommodate individuals with accessibility concerns?
+8. Can the portable planetarium accommodate individuals with accessibility concerns?
 The planetarium walls simply rest on the building floor and the dome therefore can be lifted at the sides in order to allow wheelchair access.
+However, the lens sits about 3 ft off the ground and projects light in a complete hemisphere above it.
+Thus participants using wheelchairs or other accommodations may find this light uncomfortable depending on their height.
 We also have chairs available for individuals who are not able to sit on the floor for an extended period.